zorua14/iOS/README.md

 # My iOS projects
-This branch consists of various projects in which I have worked over the period of my Internship
+This repository consists of various projects in which I have worked over the period of my Internship